Pfizer-BioNTech vaccine now available for adolescents 12 through 15 years of age

 As a blood cancer patient, now that I’m vaccinated, can I resume “normal” activities such as going to sporting events and concerts?

-Blood cancer patients who have been fully vaccinated against COVID-19 should continue to take preventive measures and discuss recommended precautions with their oncologist or other healthcare providers.
+Blood cancer patients who have been fully vaccinated against COVID-19 should continue to take preventive measures such as wearing masks, social distancing and handwashing.
 This is especially important since some blood cancer patients may not get optimal protection from the vaccines and may be more susceptible to COVID-19 infections after vaccination compared to the general public (see recent UK study here).
-Until we can get the data necessary to determine which patients fall into this category, all blood cancer patients should continue wearing masks, social distancing and handwashing.

 I am a blood cancer patient who is fully vaccinated against COVID-19.
 Can I resume travel?